Synaesthesia often seems strange to people who do not experience it. Here we answer some of the questions we are asked most frequently.

 Q.20 Which famous people have synaesthesia?

-The most likely cases are David Hockney and Wassily Kandinsky (art), Vladimir Nabokov (author of Lolita), Olivier Messiaen (composer), Ludwig Wittgenstein (philosopher) and Richard Feynman (Nobel prize-winning physicist). ^
+The most likely cases are David Hockney and Wassily Kandinsky (artist), Vladimir Nabokov (author of Lolita), Olivier Messiaen (composer), Ludwig Wittgenstein (philosopher), Pharrel Williams (pop star), Geoffrey Rush (actor), and Richard Feynman (Nobel prize-winning physicist). ^

 NOTE: These views are the opinions of the authors and should not be taken as fact, although we have cited the relevant evidence when appropriate.